 B6 is a vitamin that promotes healthy brain function and may relieve the symptoms of depression.
-Several studies have shown that depressive symptoms are associated with low blood levels and intakes of vitamin B6, especially in older adults who are at high risk for B vitamin deficiency.
+Several studies have shown that depressive symptoms are associated with low blood levels and intakes of vitamin B6, especially in older adults at high risk for vitamin B deficiency.

 8. Good for the eyes

 More good news for the fruit with the funny, wrinkly face.
-Prunes are a good source of vitamin A, a vitamin that’s important for healthy vision and may reduce the risk of certain types of cancer.
-People who are deficient in vitamin A are prone to night blindness and dry eyes.
+Prunes are a good source of vitamin A, vital for healthy vision, and may reduce the risk of certain types of cancer.
+Conversely, people deficient in vitamin A are prone to night blindness and dry eyes.

 Prunes really do deserve more respect!